-At a detailed level, both of these tests do fail $\chi^2$ test on the difference with the MV reconstruction.
+At a detailed level, both of these results do fail $\chi^2$ tests on the difference with the MV reconstruction.
 As the change in sky fraction between these three reconstructions is small (the difference between the fiducial and $S/N\!>\!4.2$ mask is $1\%$, and even smaller for the $S/N\!>\!10$ mask), even the small differences quoted above are significantly larger than they should be if the source correction were perfect.
-This can be seen in Fig.~\ref{fig:consistency_panel_mv}, where the error bars on the difference between each of these reconstructions and the MV is too small to be visible for the plotted points.
+This can be seen in Fig.~\ref{fig:consistency_panel_mv}, where the error bars on the difference between each of these reconstructions and the MV result is too small to be visible for the plotted points.
 For the $40 \le L \le 400$ range on which our likelihood is based, we believe that the discrepancy between the power spectra estimated with these source masks is acceptable.
-Particularly given the results of the $S/N>10$ cut, the source correction which we perform appears to behave reasonably, and reduces the sensitivity of our estimates to unmasked point sources.
-In the following section, we will also use a modified lensing estimator which has zero response to the shot noise trispectrum and therefore does not require a source correction.
+Particularly given the results of the $S/N>10$ cut, the source correction that we perform appears to behave reasonably, and reduces the sensitivity of our estimates to the shot-noise trispectrum of unmasked point sources.
+In Sect.
+7.4, we will also use a modified lensing estimator that has zero response to the shot-noise trispectrum and therefore does not require a source correction.
 As with the tests above, we will find good overall agreement with the standard estimator used for the MV reconstruction.